Planting and MCMC Sampling from the Potts model: Proof of Lemma

 We will also use the following lemma. \begin{lemma} Consider a supercritical Galton-Watson process and let $Z_r$ be the size of the surviving population at generation $r$.
 Then, for any fixed integer $K>0$, $\Pr(Z_r\geq K\mid Z_r>0)= 1-o_r(1)$. \end{lemma} \begin{proof} Let $\phi=\Pr(\mbox{extinction})$ and $q_0$ be the probability of no offspring in one step; since the process is supercritical we have $ \phi,q_0<1$.
 Suppose for the sake of contradiction that there is $\eps>0$ such that $\Pr(Z_r< K\mid Z_r>0)\geq \eps$ for all $r\geq 0$.
 Then, we have $\Pr(\mbox{extinction}\mid Z_r>0)\geq \delta$ where $\delta=\eps q_0^K>0$.
 Hence, for every $r$ we have

 As $r$ grows large, we have that $\Pr(Z_r=0)\rightarrow \phi$, so by taking limits in the above inequality we obtain that $\phi\geq \delta(1-\phi)+\phi$, contradicting that $\phi<1$. \end{proof}

 \begin{corollary} Let \(0 < d_0 \leq d\) be integers, and \(p\in (\tfrac{1}{d-1})\) be a real.
-Then consider a particular case of Galton-Watson process where the root has offspring distribution \(\Bin(d_0, p)\), and in all the following generations have offspring distribution \(\Bin(d, p)\).
+Then consider a Galton-Watson process where the root has offspring distribution \(\Bin(d_0, p)\), and all the following generations have offspring distribution \(\Bin(d, p)\).
 Let \(Z_r\) be the size of the surviving population at generation \(r\).
-Then, for any fixed integer \(K>0\), \(\Pr(Z_r \geq K\mid Z_r>0)=1-o_r(1)\). \end{corollary} \begin{proof} Note that once at second or later generation, the process is supercritical, so then we can apply the Lemma~\ref{lem:constant-number-at-rth-gen-unlikely}.
+Then, for any fixed integer \(K>0\), \(\Pr(Z_r \geq K\mid Z_r>0)=1-o_r(1)\). \end{corollary} \begin{proof} Note that once at second or later generation, the process is supercritical, so then we can apply Lemma~\ref{lem:constant-number-at-rth-gen-unlikely}.
 Thus we need to consider the case of the root.

 Note that if \(Z_r > 0\), then there is a non-empty set \(\cC\) of children of the root whose branching process survive \(r-1\) generations.
 Since their individual branching processes -- denote them \((Z_t^i)_{i\in\cC,t\geq 0}\), are independent, \(\Pr(Z_r < K\mid Z_r > 0, \cS\text{ survive}) \leq \prod_{i\in\cC}\Pr(Z_{r-1}^i < K\mid Z_{r-1}^i > 0) = o_r(1)\) by the previous lemma.
 Summing over the possible (non-empty) sets of surviving children, we obtain that the bound holds unconditionally. \end{proof}